The online Comment window has expired

 • Default_avatar

-Ami Atkinson Combs about 2 years ago
+Ami Atkinson Combs over 2 years ago

 I am a 1992 graduate and was genuinely shocked by the sudden announcement of Mills College’s closure.
 Alumni have been denied every opportunity to contribute ideas, guidance, and support in finding or developing a solution to allow this vital, precious organization to remain an independent, degree granting, Historical Women’s College.
 It feels clear to me that an active choice was made by The College to ambush the Mills community, and to exclude us from the decision-making process.